 How to calculate your closing balance

-To work out your closing balance, you’ll need a couple of different figures:
+To work out your closing balance, you’ll need:

 - Your opening balance from the start of this accounting period.